Who we are

-The new Practice Standards Scheme is administered through a bespoke IT system which aids practices through the assessment process.
-This system has been named Stanley and can be accessed from www.stanley.org.uk.
+The Practice Standards Scheme is administered through a bespoke IT system, Stanley, which aids practices through the assessment process and can be accessed from www.stanley.org.uk.

-- Provide a step-by step guide to practices on the requirements of the Scheme.
+- Provides a step-by step guide to practices on the requirements of the Scheme.

-- Act as the central point for all communications between practices, assessors and our staff.
+- Acts as the central point for all communications between practices, assessors and our staff.

-- Hold practice-related certificates, reports and other relevant documents and provide a reminder service when these are due to expire.
+- Holds practice-related certificates, reports and other relevant documents and provide a reminder service when these are due to expire.

 If your practice is already in the Scheme, the routine assessment cycle continues as normal.
 The PSS team will contact you approximately 3 months before your assessment is due to give you access to Stanley.
 Existing practices can also apply for the awards at any time.